 These tasty, sweet butter-glazed carrots come together in under 20 minutes and are the perfect side dish for any meal.
 You won’t believe how flavorful these carrots are.

-Glazed carrots are such a simple flavorful dish that is very easy to make.
+Glazed carrots are a simple, flavorful dish that is very easy to make.
 We often serve this over the holidays, but it is something we offered at many of the restaurants I worked at.
-While classily a glazed carrot is simply a cooked carrot coated in melted butter, it has evolved into adding in additional ingredients like sweeteners and herbs.
+While classicly a glazed carrot is simply a cooked carrot coated in melted butter, it has evolved into adding in additional ingredients like sweeteners and herbs.

 Glazed Carrots Recipe Video

 If you loved this glazed carrots video, then please subscribe to my YouTube channel for more great recipes.
 Be sure to smash the bell icon so you’ll k/now as soon as I post a new video.

 Glazed Carrots Ingredients

 - Carrots – I like to use stem on baby carrots for this recipe as it looks the nicest.